osisoft/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 ## Configuring the Edge Data Store

-To create a configuration a user must enter the component and facet where the configuration payload should go, followed by key=value pairs to specify which values to be changed.
+To create a configuration a user must enter the component and facet where the configuration payload should go, followed by key=value pairs to specify which values are to be changed.
 Example, changing all values in the 'Logging' facet:
 ```cmd
 "c:\program files\OSIsoft\EdgeDataStore\edgecmd.exe" Configuration Storage Logging LogLevel=Warning LogFileSizeLimitBytes=32768 LogFileCountLimit=5
 ```